Dido Elizabeth Belle: Social position

-Although Lady Elizabeth attended Royal balls and parties with her father, Dido apparently was not allowed to attend.
-Dido was even absent from the ball thrown by Elizabeth's stepmother in 1782.
-Lord Mansfield would also take Elizabeth riding with him to visit their neighbours, as noted by Mrs. Boscawen, but not Dido.
+Although Lady Elizabeth attended Royal balls and parties with her father, Belle apparently was not allowed to attend.
+Belle was even absent from the ball thrown by Elizabeth's stepmother in 1782.
+Lord Mansfield would also take Elizabeth riding with him to visit their neighbours, as noted by Mrs. Boscawen, but not Belle.

 Belle was also given an annual allowance of £20, plus an additional £5 for her birthday and Christmas.
 By contrast, Lady Elizabeth received £100, not including her birthday and other gifts, as the only surviving account book started just as Lady Elizabeth was leaving to be married, but Lady Elizabeth was an heiress in her own right through her mother's aristocratic family.
 Belle, quite apart from her race, was illegitimate, in a time and place when great social stigma usually accompanied such status.
-Dido's allowance was also given quarterly which means she received £5 every three months, while Lady Elizabeth received £50 every 6 months; this would have further limited Dido's purchasing power compared to Elizabeth's at any given time.
+Belle's allowance was also given quarterly which means she received £5 every three months, while Lady Elizabeth received £50 every 6 months; this would have further limited Belle's purchasing power compared to Elizabeth's at any given time.

 For comparison, the annual wage of a female domestic worker holding the position of a housekeeper in a high-status household ranged from £20 to £70 at that time, while a lieutenant in the Royal Navy would draw about £100 a year.
 About £200 purchased a 3-bedroom house with garden outside the city of London.

-In Lord Mansfield's will written and directed by himself, Mansfield did not acknowledge Dido as his niece; by contrast, he referred to Lady Elizabeth, Lady Anne, and Lady Margery Murray all as his nieces.
+In Lord Mansfield's will written and directed by himself, Mansfield did not acknowledge Belle as his niece; by contrast, he referred to Lady Elizabeth, Lady Anne, and Lady Margery Murray all as his nieces.

-Contemporary accounts from family friends did not mention Belle
+Other contemporary accounts

-Mary Hamilton (1756–1816) diarist, served Queen Charlotte as royal governess, she wrote in her diary that in spring 1784, her first cousin Lady Stormont and her stepdaughter Lady Elizabeth were invited to a royal ball at Carlton house by The Prince of Wales.
-Evidently, Dido was not invited to the ball.
+Mary Hamilton (1756–1816), diarist, served Queen Charlotte as royal governess.
+She wrote in her diary that in spring 1784, her first cousin Lady Stormont and her stepdaughter Lady Elizabeth were invited to a royal ball at Carlton house by The Prince of Wales.
+Evidently, Belle was not invited to the ball.
 Throughout Hamilton's diary, she never once mentioned Belle, despite her numerous visits to Kenwood, in which she had described all members of the Murray family, including Lady Elizabeth, Elizabeth's three half siblings, two unmarried aunts, old Lord Mansfield, even the parish priest.
 Dido was apparently excluded from excursions to church, tours of Kenwood, and other family outings that were attended by Hamilton, which seems to consolidate Belle's awkward position in the household.

 Lady Mansfield's lifelong friends, Mrs. Boscawen and Mary Delany, both prominent members of the Blue Stockings Society, wrote frequently to each other about the news of the Mansfield family, ranging from Lord Mansfield's health to Lady Elizabeth's marriage.
-Mrs. Boscawen visited Kenwood in 1782 and said "Kenwood, where I am always received in kindness.
+Mrs. Boscawen visited Kenwood in 1782 and said, "Kenwood, where I am always received in kindness.
 My Lord has gone to London; but my lady and 3 Miss Murrays made me almost forget to go home".
 They too never mentioned Belle.